rsyslog/rsyslog/source/compatibility/v6compatibility.rst

 capabilities inside the core engine.
 Note that v7 will fully support v6 RainerScript.
 Let us also say that the v6 version is not a low-end quick hack: it offers full-fledged syslog message processing control, capable of doing the best you can find inside the industry.
-We just say that v7 will come up with even more advanced capabilites.
+We just say that v7 will come up with even more advanced capabilities.

 Please note that we tried hard to make the RainerScript parser compatible with all legacy config files.
 However, we may have failed in one case or another.
 So if you